xychengso/ADC-WW3-HBL-NEMS/README.md

 ## ADC-WW3-HBL-NEMS

-ADC-WW3-HBL-NEMS is based on NOAA ADC-WW3-NWM-NEMS, which is an ESMF application developed as part of the Coastal Act coupling project to determine wind versus water percentage loss caused by a Named Storm Event.
+ADC-WW3-HBL-NEMS is a branch based on NOAA [ADC-WW3-NWM-NEMS](https://github.com/noaa-ocs-modeling/ADC-WW3-NWM-NEMS), which is an ESMF application developed as part of the Coastal Act coupling project to determine wind versus water percentage loss caused by a Named Storm Event.